Yona-Appletree/ledSPI/README.md

 Processing Example
 ========

-The easiest way to see that LEDscape can receive arbitrary data is to run the included Processing sketch, based on the examples from FadeCandy (https://github.com/scanlime/fadecandy).
-There is a 16x16 panel example in processing/grid16x16_clouds.
-Edit the example to point at your beaglebone's hostname or IP and run
+LEDscape provides versions of the FadeCandy processing examples modified to work better with LEDscape in the `processing` directory.
+Clone this repo on a computer and run these sketches, edited to point at your BBB hostname or ip address after starting `opc-server` or installing the system server.

 Hardware Tips